Nowe Brzesko: History

-(1795).
-In 1815, it became part of the Russian-controlled Congress Poland.
+The town was annexed by Austria in the Third Partition of Poland in 1795.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
 In 1818, the abbey was dissolved, and the town, with its 151 houses and 900 residents, became state property.
 Located away from main roads, near the border with Austrian Galicia, the town lost its charter in 1869, becoming a village.
 In the Second Polish Republic, it belonged to Kielce Voivodeship.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.
+The Polish resistance movement was active in the town, including a local unit of the Home Army under the cryptonym "Bratek" ("Pansy").
+On 25 July 1944, the town was liberated by Polish partisans of the Home Army, and then formed part of the short-lived Polish "Kazimierza-Proszowice Partisan Republic".

-Nowe Brzesko once again became a town in 2011.
+Nowe Brzesko regained town rights in 2011.